salaikumar/Todo-List/README.md

 <b>Comments</b>

 Expose these as Web Service as well.
-Plan to Reach by March End
+Plan to reach by April End

 Tech Stack - Planning to Expertise
 - [ ] Distributed App , Problem Solving Algo - JAVA/SCALA                 - In Progress